Deta-Cold/delta-firmware/python/docs/transaction-format.md

 ### Derivation paths

 A derivation path in the field `address_n` is encoded as an array of numbers according to the BIP-32 specification.
-Use `trezorlib.tools.parse_path` to convert a string derivation path to the corresponding array.
+Use `detahardlib.tools.parse_path` to convert a string derivation path to the corresponding array.

 ### Inputs